apsaltis/HDF-Workshop/README.md

   ```
 * Restart NiFi via Ambari

-Now that we have NiFi up and running and MiNiFi installed and ready to go, the next thing to do is to create our data flow.
-To do that we are going to first start with creating the flow in NiFi.
-Remember if you do not have NiFi running execute the following command:

-		<$NIFI_INSTALL_DIR>/bin/nifi.sh start

 Now we should be ready to create our flow.
 To do this do the following: